Master of Science in Computer Science

 - More marketable skills: MSCS graduates have a wider range of research and technological skills, and are more desirable to recruiters.

-Program Options for the On-Campus or Online Master’s in Computer Science
+Program Options for the On-Campus or Hybrid Master’s in Computer Science

 Accelerated Bachelor’s to Master’s in Computer Science Program